mayankrichu/mayankrichu.github.io/_tabs/Curriculam Vitae.md

 - Analyzed robotic spatial commands data using NLP python stack (NLTK, Spacy).
 - Automated and developed an annotation tool for spatial commands.
-- Project impact: Transformed the manual annotation task to automation which led to optimization of the process
+- Impact: Transformed the manual annotation task to automation which led to optimization of the process

 <h5>Human pose recognition and classification using machine learning on motion captured data</h5>